-LOWER SCHOOL (PRESCHOOL-5TH GRADE)
+LOWER SCHOOL (preschool-5th grade)

 Religious School meets Saturday mornings in 2 sessions.

-· 8:30 am to 10:15 am
+- First Session - 8:30 am to 10:15 am

 - Second Session - 10:45 am to 12:30 pm

-THE HEBREW SCHOOL PROGRAM
+HEBREW SCHOOL (Grades 3-6)

 ADVANCED HEBREW STUDY FOR HIGH SCHOOL STUDENTS

 Keshet Ann Arbor is a program in which high school students are able to receive public school credit (through the Community Resource program) for studying Hebrew language.
 They offer four levels of instruction from beginner through advanced.
-Class focuses on reading, writing, speaking, and listening skills with emphasis on communication and every day use of Modern Hebrew.
+Class focuses on reading, writing, speaking, and listening skills with emphasis on communication and everyday use of Modern Hebrew.
 Click here for brochure for full details.
 Click here for registration form.

 BAR/BAT MITZVAH TUTORING